ctozzi/kontena/docs/core-concepts/networking.md

 #### Docker Gateway Address

-  The Docker gateway address (`172.17.0.1` on `docker0`)
+  The Docker gateway address is (`172.17.0.1` on `docker0`)

   Each Host Node uses the Docker default bridge network to provide Containers with access to the internal network.

-  The Docker gateway address is a also used as the DNS resolver for the Containers, provided by Weave DNS.
+  The Docker gateway address also serves as the DNS resolver for the Containers, powered by Weave DNS.

 ### Node Infrastructure Services
 Each host Node runs a number of infrastructure services as Docker containers, using the host network namespace.
+Networking details are as follows:

 | Service   | Protocol | Port | Addresses                 | Description
 |-----------|----------|------|---------------------------|-----------------------